amplitude/amplitude-docs/content/collections/browser_sdk/en/browser-sdk-1.md

 });
 ```

-Amplitued tracks `[Amplitude] Form Started` when the user initially interacts with the form.
+Amplitude tracks `[Amplitude] Form Started` when the user initially interacts with the form.
 An initial interaction can be the first change to a text input, radio button, or dropdown.

 Amplitude tracks `[Amplitude] Form Submitted` when the user submits the form.
 If the user submits a form with no initial change to any form fields, Amplitude sends both `[Amplitude] Form Started` and `[Amplitude] Form Submitted` events.